ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 bin(arg)
 ```

 For integer arguments, it prints bin digits from the most significant to least significant (big-endian or “human-readable” order).
-It starts with the most significant non-zero byte (leading zero bytes are omitted) but always prints eight digits of every byte if leading digit is zero.
+It starts with the most significant non-zero byte (leading zero bytes are omitted) but always prints eight digits of every byte if the leading digit is zero.

 **Example**